theogroup/ogroup.net/src/_drafts/can-malls-remain-relevant-for-consumers.md

 ---
-title: Can Malls Remain Relevant for Consumers?
+title: How Can Malls Remain Relevant for Consumers?
 publish_date: 2017-08-22 00:00:00
 featured: true
 tags: